 Digital accessibility in the workplace: A guide to digital accessibility

-This article is dedicated to the importance of a barrier free internet, explains the many benefits of barrier-free content and offers practical tips for creating digital accessibility.
+This article is dedicated to the importance of accessibility on the Internet, explains the many benefits of barrier-free content and offers practical tips for creating digital accessibility.

 What is digital accessibility?

 To understand why accessibility on the Internet is so important, we must first clarify what “digital accessibility” actually means.
-The University of California defines the term as “people's experience of being able to find and use IT solutions (software, websites, etc.) without barriers” — because although the World Wide Web is accessible to everyone, it is not necessarily usable by all people.
+Die Federal government defines the term as “people's experience of being able to find and use IT solutions (software, websites, etc.) without barriers” — because although the World Wide Web is accessible to everyone, it is not necessarily usable by all people.

 Digital accessibility therefore meets the challenge that a lot of web content cannot be perceived, understood, navigated and used by people with different disabilities.
 The aim is to make websites and web design equally accessible to all people — regardless of individual abilities or limitations.